jryans/jryans.github.com/content/post/wifi-debug-fxos.md

 After scanning the QR code, the QR display should disappear and the "device" icon in WebIDE will turn blue for "connected".

-You can then access all of your remote browser tabs just as you can today over USB.
+You can then access all of your remote apps and browser tabs just as you can today over USB.

 ## Technical Aside